Airstack-xyz/docs/guides/nft/spam-nft.md

 # 🧹 Spam NFT

-[Airstack](https://airstack.xyz) provides easy-to-use NFT APIs for enriching Web3 applications with onchain and offchain NFT data from Ethereum, Polygon, and Base.
+[Airstack](https://airstack.xyz) provides easy-to-use NFT APIs for enriching Web3 applications with onchain and offchain NFT data from Ethereum, Polygon, Base, and Zora.

 When indexing any new token, Airstack takes into consideration contract deployer address history, and other factors to determine if the token might be spam.